talhatahir/thetalhatahir/data/blog/javascript-patterns-stoyan-stefanov.md

 **One reason to use the wrapper objects is when you want to augment the value and persist state.
 Because primitives are not objects, they cannot be augmented with properties.**

-Always use the literal approach and only use constructor when you have to later augment the value and persist state.
+Always use the literal approach and only use the constructor when you have to later augment the value and persist state.

 **functions are first-class objects and the second is that they provide scope.
 Functions are objects that:**